Hundreds of people are volunteering to escort elderly Asian Americans to help keep them safe

 A recent surge in attacks on older Asian Americans in the Bay Area has heightened concerns among activist and leaders in the community.

-Exhausted by the violence, Azevedo, offered on social media to walk with anyone in Oakland's Chinatown neighborhood to help them feel safe.
+Exhausted by the violence, Azevedo offered on social media to walk with anyone in Oakland's Chinatown neighborhood to help them feel safe.

 "I wasn't intending to be some kind of vigilante," Azevedo, 26, told CNN.
 "I just wanted to offer people some kind of comfort."